Tarzan's 1893-94 U.S. Visit Timeline

 Date: July 17, 1893

-Source: When Jane arrives in Wisconsin it is stated, "The farmhouse, which stood on a little elevation some hundred yards from the tenant house, had undergone a complete transformation during the three weeks that Clayton and Mr. Philander had been there."
+Source: When Jane arrives in northern Wisconsin it is stated, "The farmhouse, which stood on a little elevation some hundred yards from the tenant house, had undergone a complete transformation during the three weeks that Clayton and Mr. Philander had been there."
 ERB-Tarzan Of The Apes.

 Date: July 23, 1893, Sunday